 This is the default behavior and the best choice for most use cases.

 This option creates a firewall rule that separate from this NAT port forward.
 Changes made to the NAT rule must be manually changed in the firewall rule.
 This can be useful if other options or restrictions must be set on the firewall rule rather than the NAT rule.

-Rules using Pass will only work on the interface containing the default gateway for the firewall, so they do not work effectively with Multi-WAN.
+Rules using Pass will only work on the interface containing the default gateway for the firewall, they do not work with Multi-WAN.

 Click Apply Changes